 Free library cards are available for all residents and property owners in unincorporated Spokane County and the cities and towns of Airway Heights, Cheney, Deer Park, Fairfield, Latah, Medical Lake, Millwood, Rockford, Spangle, Spokane Valley, and Waverly.

 Fill out an application form at any Spokane County Library District library

-A PIN (Personal Identification Number) must be used with your library card number to make online requests for materials, check your library account information, and access electronic resources from home.
-You may choose your own PIN when you register or by visiting the checkout desk at any of our libraries.
+Setting up a password allows you to make online requests for materials, check your library account information, and access electronic resources from home.
+You may choose your own password when you register or by visiting the checkout desk at any of our libraries.
 If you provide an email address, you will receive library notices about your account and other District information via email.

 Through reciprocal agreements, the resources of the Spokane Public Libraries and the Liberty Lake Municipal Library are available to Spokane County Library District residents and residents of either city can have a Spokane County Library District library card for free.

 If you obtain a library card under this agreement, you’ll be entitled to all library privileges except interlibrary loan, all pass programs, including the Spokane Symphony Pass program and the Family Museum Pass program, and remote access e-sources such as digital resources and downloadable audiobooks, eBooks, and music.